wise-cube/wise-cube/Evaluation/README.md

 - __Subjective evaluation__: Our users have been subjected to fill a questionnaire, in order to gather suggestions to improve the experience.
 The data collected through a [Google form](https://forms.gle/j8imT1uCAk1TxU6y6), about the product and its usage, are useful to measure:
   - The user's learning rate with the help of our product
   - Impact on the museum tour using Wise-cube
-  - Ease of use of the IoT system
   - Innovative interactive experience from the user's point of view
   - Familiar design
   - Difficulties on the usage of a dedicated app (i.e. A QR code scanner)